How to Sell on Amazon in 6 Easy Steps: A Beginner’s Guide

 Bottom Line

-Amazon is a highly accessible platform that welcomes all kinds of merchants—from individuals selling a few items per month to power-sellers moving thousands of products each day.
+Amazon is a highly accessible platform to start an ecommerce business.
+It welcomes all kinds of merchants—from individuals selling a few items per month to power sellers moving thousands of products each day.
 But while the barrier to entry is low, the competition is fierce and success is demanding.

-You need to approach every Amazon product opportunity from a profit perspective.
+If you want to learn how to sell products on Amazon, you need to approach every opportunity from a profit perspective.
 This considers the cost of the goods you sell and the time it takes to source products, create listings, manage inventory, and ship orders.
 Once you understand the basics of how to sell on Amazon, you can make decisions to help balance efficiencies, increase net profits, and find ways to grow.